jvhagey/Tutorials/pages/mydoc/mydoc_wdl.md

 - Break up wdl scripts that get too long
 - Alias a task to call it multiple times in the same script
 - Import a common task into different wdl scripts (ie. QC used for most things) -- This is called "subworkflows"
+- Follow the convention of having tasks in a separate file from workflows and using import statements to call tasks into workflows.

 To alias a task: